PacktPublishing/Node-Cookbook-3rd-Ed/02-Writing-Modules/content.md

 ```

 > #### Test writing ![](../tip.png)
-> For an excellent article on test writing and TAP output, check out Eric Elliots blog post [Why I use Tape instead of Mocha & so should you](https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4#.gjt1h4hj9)
+> For an excellent article on test writing and TAP output, check out Eric Elliots blog post [Why I use Tape instead of Mocha & so should you](https://medium.com/javascript-scene/6aa105d8eaf4) at <https://medium.com/javascript-scene/6aa105d8eaf4>

 Now, in the `test` folder let's create an `index.js` file, with the following code: